CrazyRedMachine/PN5180-cardio/README.md

 Connect the row pins to gpio 1 6 5 3.
 Connect the column pins to gpio 2 0 4.

-If you want to use the keypad, you have to set `#define WITH_KEYPAD 1` in PN5180-cardio.ino in the top header options.
+If you want to use the keypad, you have to set `#define WITH_KEYPAD 1` in Config.h

-If you're using the USBHID mode, then you should also install Keypad library by Stanley and Brevig (can be installed directly from Arduino IDE library manager).
+You should also install Keypad library by Stanley and Brevig (can be installed directly from Arduino IDE library manager).

-In SPICEAPI mode, it will work through Spiceapi instead.

 # How to use

-## USBHID

 - Download zip
 - (optional) set `#define WITH_KEYPAD 1` (in PN5180-cardio.ino user configurable options) and install Keypad library by Stanley and Brevig directly from Arduino IDE